Alcohol and Insomnia Problems

 - Onsite Medical Detox Center

 Alcohol Is Not a Sleep Aid

 Anyone who has drunk alcohol can tell you that it puts you in a relaxed mood, promoting sleepiness.
 While this works for initiating sleep, several studies have found that alcohol does not improve sleep quality.

 There are several stages of sleep, the most important of which is the rapid eye movement (REM) stage.
 As the name suggests, your eyes are seen to rapidly dart back and forth under your eyelids during this stage, and sleep studies have concluded that the REM stage is where the body restores itself and recovers from the stressors of the prior day.
 This is also the stage of sleep where dreaming occurs.

 The stages of sleep

-There are several stages of sleep that occur once we close our eyes.
+Several stages of sleep occur once we close our eyes.
 We progress from stage 1 to REM, and then the sleep cycle begins again.
 The stages are as follows: